Ben Hogan Golf Is Back Again

 Ben Hogan Golf returns

-Since then, the company has had a wild history of ups and downs.
+Since then, the company has had a wild history of ups and downs and likely learned a few lessons along the way.
 Hogan sold the company to AMF in 1960.
 It was acquired by corporate raider Irwin Jacobs in 1984 as part of his hostile takeover of AMF.
 Jacobs sold it to the Japanese company Cosmo World which would eventually own Pebble Beach Golf Links.

 With sales booming following the release of the Hogan Edge, Cosmo sold Hogan to Virginia businessman Bill Goodwin who promptly shut down the Hogan plant in Fort Worth, Texas, and moved operations to Richmond, Va.
 Five years later, Goodwin sold Hogan to Spalding.